 Lorde and Diplo.
-DJ/music producer Diplo made a joke at singer Taylor Swift's expense, tweeting, "Someone should make a kickstarter to get taylor swift a booty."
-Swift's friend and fellow singer Lorde wasn't pleased, messaging Diplo with:"should we do something about your tiny penis while we're at it hm".
+DJ/music producer Diplo made a joke at singer Taylor Swift's expense in November 2014, tweeting, "Someone should make a kickstarter to get taylor swift a booty."
+Swift's friend and fellow singer Lorde wasn't pleased, messaging Diplo with: "should we do something about your tiny penis while we're at it hm".

 Orlando Bloom and Justin Bieber.
 The "Lord of the Rings" actor reportedly tried to punch the pop star after a run-in at a Spanish nightclub in July 2014.
 A source told the New York Post's Page Six column the incident began after Bloom declined a handshake when Bieber walked by.
 Bieber retaliated for the perceived disrespect by saying "something rude to Orlando, like, 'She was good,'" the Post source said.
 "She" could have been a reference to Bloom's ex-wife, model Miranda Kerr.
 Bieber was photographed talking with Kerr in October 2012 -- a year before her marriage to Bloom ended.
 Kerr has denied hooking up with Bieber.
 Rumors swirled that Bloom was seeing Bieber's off-and-on girlfriend, Selena Gomez, after the two were photographed at a comedy show in April.
 After the clash, Bieber fanned the flames by posting a photo of Kerr on Instagram and deleting it minutes later.
 He also posted a photo on Instagram of Bloom wiping his eye, as if he were crying.